yottta/hopconn/example/chat/README.md

 # P2P Chat

 A simple example of connecting between two chat clients by exchanging theirs addresses manually.
-In a real system you would have a central server that will help clients exchanging their public/private addresses
+In a real system you would have a central server that will help clients exchanging their public/private addresses.

 ## Run